skittleson/DoCodeThatMatters/src/diy-electric-skateboard.md

 An electrical speed controller can control the speed of an electric motor using a signal provided by a remote.
 This signal acts as throttle for the electric motor.
 First attempt was an inexpensive \$25 120A ESC (electric speed controller) for RC projects.
 While it worked the ESC got too hot 🔥🔥🔥.
 It wasn't designed for the amount amps pushing through and the motor was over sized.
 These RC ESCs have simple configurations.

-An open source project, [VESC](https://vesc-project.com/), is a software controlled electronic speed control made for scooters, skateboards, and bikes for a reasonable price!
-All the configuration is done through software with a wizard that is easy to follow with great documentation.
+An open source project, [VESC](https://vesc-project.com/), is a software controlled electronic speed control made for scooters, skateboards, and bikes all for a reasonable price!
+Configuration is done through software with a wizard that is easy to follow with great documentation.
 Before buying any parts, checkout the [VESC calculator](https://vesc-project.com/calculators) to help purchase motors and batteries.
 You can purchase one from Amazon [here](https://amzn.to/2Yd5Nqd).
 I did burn out on of these so be careful.

 ![VESC Hardware](images/vesc.jpg)

 ### Batteries

 ⚠️ Disclaimer!!
 Batteries are dangerous!⚠️ Be extra careful on handling and wiring them.
 There are 2 primary choices for batteries: lithium ion and lithium polymer (lipo).
 Similar in chemistry but used in different applications.
 Both can work in this project.
-In earlier experiments, lipos were used since they are smaller and avaliable.
-In the 2nd prototype, two 10s2p batteries from hoverboards were used.
+In earlier experiments, lipos were used since they are smaller and available.
+In the 2nd prototype, two 10s2p batteries from hover boards were used.
 I wanted a battery management systems aka BMS in to each battery pack with a standard charging mechanisms.
 The batteries are inexpensive with capacity at 4.4ah.
 Connecting 2 batteries in parallel increases it to 8.8ah which is near perfect for the VESC to push to the motor.
 Combing the 2 batteries in parallel made it a 10s4p.

 ![](images/hoverboardBattery.jpg "Hoverboard battery at 4400mah with an XT60 connector")
 ![https://amzn.to/2UFvYop](images/charger.jpg "Charging cable")